statnett/data_cache/README.md

-# Pandas cache
+# Table cache

-Works by hashing the combinations of arguments of a function call with the function name to create a unique id of a DataFrame retrieval.
-If the function call is new the original function will be called, and the resulting DataFrame(s) will be stored in a HDFStore indexed by the hashed key.
-Next time the function is called with the same args the DataFrame(s) will be retrieved from the store instead of executing the function.
+Works by hashing the combinations of arguments of a function call with the function name to create a unique id of a table retrieval.
+If the function call is new the original function will be called, and the resulting tables(s) will be stored in a HDFStore indexed by the hashed key.
+Next time the function is called with the same args the tables(s) will be retrieved from the store instead of executing the function.

 The hashing of the arguments is done by first applying str() on the